ankshaastra-crypto/ankshaastra-empower/README.md

 # Ankshaastra Payment System

 Production-ready payment processing system with Razorpay integration and email notifications.
-Optimized for serverless deployment on Vercel.
+Optimized for serverless deployment on Vercel

 ## Features